madelinenavea/Associations-Between-Urges-and-Self-Injury/README.md

   - **SIB duration**
   - **SIB frequency**

-These findings suggest that while **urge characteristics predict SIB engagement**, they may not reliably inform about **behavioral severity**, possibly due to its habitual nature or differing subjective thresholds for relief.
+These findings suggest that while **urge characteristics predict SIB engagement**, they may not reliably inform about **behavioral severity** like the amount of times you engage in a behavior or for how long.
+This is possibly due to its habitual nature or differing subjective thresholds for relief.

 ---